How To Order An SSL Certificate

 Correct contact information in WHOIS record.
 When you purchase a certificate for a particular domain name, the certificate authority needs to ensure that you own the domain name that you are getting the certificate for and that you are authorized to order the certificate.
 This is primarily done by making sure that the WHOIS record (the ownership and contact information associated with each domain name) matches the company name and address that is submitted with the certificate order.
 Some CAs will call the phone number listed in the WHOIS record and many will send an email to the address listed there so make sure you have the correct information listed.
 You can check the WHOIS record for your domain name here.

 Business/Organization validation documents.
 If you are buying a high-assurance certificate, your business must also be validated.
 Certificate authorities often check government databases online to verify that your company is registered but they may still need you to send in a government registration document if they can't find your business.
 Each certificate authority has slightly different requirements for validation.
 If you want to check whether your company is correctly listed and active with your government, try using one of these online searches.
+If you are buying an EV certificate, you will need to provide even more documentation.
+Your certificate provider will let you know what you need to provide after you place your order.

 How long does it take to get my certificate?